 Occasionally, and particularly at premieres of new productions, operagoers who fancy themselves connoisseurs may “boo” the creative team.
 Don’t join in—especially if you're new to the scene.
 The only thing more cringe-worthy than a severely misguided production is someone thinking a “boo” is a legitimate critique.

-If you feel compelled to accompany your applause with an exclamation, a quick glossary of what to shout and for whom:
+If you feel compelled to accompany your applause with an exclamation, feel free to commend the performers with a shout of Bravo!Brava!, or, to cheer the entire company, Bravi!

 For a full season lineup, visit MetOpera.org.